walles/catiplicator/README.md

 * Test what happens when skill level goes above difficulty of available assignments
+* Put cat pictures as backgrounds for all screens
+* Add meow sound effect when starting a new level
+* Add a music score.
+Auto-generated from the Internet?
+* Localize into Swedish
 * Show progress bar during the level
 * Set up CI on pushes, running at least the JUnit tests
 * If the player defeats a previously-failed question, say so in the level-finished screen
-* Add (cat inspired?) sound effects to all interactions
-* Put cat pictures as backgrounds for all screens, with text going into speech bubbles
 * Rename to "Meowplicator"
 * Use Comic Sans as a font everywhere?
 * Test cat pictures, text and speech bubbles on multiple resolutions
 * Test cat pictures, text and speech bubbles on multiple aspect ratios
-* Consider adding a music score, auto-generated from the Internet?
 * Add skip button to Game Activity (counts as failing the question)

 ### DONE